Convergence of symmetrization processes

 \section{Preliminaries}

 As usual, $S^{n-1}$ denotes the unit sphere and $o$ the origin in Euclidean $n$-space $\R^n$ with Euclidean norm $\|\cdot\|$.
 We assume throughout that $n\ge 2$.
 The term {\em ball} in $\R^n$ will always mean an $n$-dimensional ball unless otherwise stated.
 The unit ball in $\R^n$ will be denoted by $B^n$ and $B(x,r)$ is the ball with center $x$ and radius $r$.
-If $x,y\in \R^n$ we write $x\cdot y$ for the inner product and $[x,y]$ for the line segment with endpoints $x$ and $y$.
+If $x,y\in \R^n$, we write $x\cdot y$ for the inner product and $[x,y]$ for the line segment with endpoints $x$ and $y$.
 If $x\in \R^n\setminus\{o\}$, then $x^{\perp}$ is the $(n-1)$-dimensional subspace orthogonal to $x$.
 Throughout the paper, the term {\em subspace} means a linear subspace.

-If $X$ is a set, we denote by $\lin X$, $\conv X$, $\cl X$, $\relint X$, $\relbd X$, and $\dim X$ the {\it linear hull}, {\it convex hull}, {\it closure}, {\it relative interior}, {\it relative boundary}, and {\it dimension} (that is, the dimension of the affine hull) of $X$, respectively.
+If $X$ is a set, we denote by $\lin X$, $\conv X$, $\cl X$, and $\dim X$ the {\it linear hull}, {\it convex hull}, {\it closure}, and {\it dimension} (that is, the dimension of the affine hull) of $X$, respectively.
 If $H$ is a subspace of $\R^n$, then $X|H$ is the (orthogonal) projection of $X$ on $H$ and $x|H$ is the projection of a vector $x\in \R^n$ on $H$.